<?xml version="1.0" encoding="UTF-8"?>

 &#xD;

-&lt;a href="/basement-finishing"&gt;&#xD;
+&lt;a href="/other-services"&gt;&#xD;

 explore basement finishing options in Grand Ledge